Author profile in Northerly

-Here’s an author interview published in the May 2015 edition of northerly, the magazine of The Northern Rivers Writers Centre.
+Here’s an author interview published in the May 2015 edition of Northerly, the magazine of The Byron Writers Festival.

 Emma Ashmere talks about why and how she writes (and rewrites).
-She participated in the NRWC residential mentorship program for emerging writers in 2010.
+She participated in the BWF residential mentorship program for emerging writers in 2010.